List of Melrose Place characters: Rhonda Blair

 Rhonda is portrayed by Vanessa A. Williams.
 Rhonda is a fitness instructor.
 She is also Sandy's roommate and Matt's confidante.
 She had a relationship with Terrence Haggard, whom she broke up with after he proposed to her too soon.
 However, they soon reconciled and she proposed to Terrence, who accepted.
 She moves out of the apartment building sometime after season one (but before season two) after her engagement.
 After her departure, she is only mentioned twice, in the second-season premiere and the sixth-season premiere, both by Matt.

 Jo Reynolds

 Jo is portrayed by Daphne Zuniga.

 Amanda Woodward

 Amanda is portrayed by Heather Locklear.

 Sydney Andrews

 Sydney is portrayed by Laura Leighton.

 Kimberly Shaw

 Kimberly Shaw was portrayed by Marcia Cross for the first five seasons from 1992 to 1997.

-Kimberly first appears in the first season as a resident doctor at Wilshire Memorial, as a colleague of Michael Mancini.
+Kimberly first appears in the first season as the resident psychotherapist at Wilshire Memorial, as a colleague of Michael Mancini.
 The two become friends, and begin to have an affair.
 In later seasons, it is revealed that Kimberly has severe mental problems, including dissociative identity disorder.
 In the final season, she is diagnosed with terminal brain cancer.